Why diets don’t work: And what actually does for sustainable weight loss

 We've all fallen victim to the diet industry at some point in our lives.
 After all, we live in a culture that celebrates thinness and makes us think we have to fit into a certain weight bracket to be perceived as desirable and healthy.

-So it's no surprise that there are so many diets on the market that gives us false hope and empty promises of weight loss.
+So it's no surprise that there are so many diets on the market that give us false hope and empty promises of weight loss.
 Often, dieting can be rebranded as wellness, marketing itself as clean eating under the disguise of health, wellbeing and empowerment [13].

-In reality, whether it's pushed down on us through the diet industry or the wellness industry, diets just don't work and the research confirms it.
-Take these results from a 2020 meta-analysis that compared 14 popular diets including the Atkins diet, Jenny Craig, Weight Watchers and the Mediterranean diet [14].
+In reality, whether it's pushed down on us through the diet industry or the wellness industry, diets just don't work, and the research confirms it.

 It's safe to say the results were far from favourable.
-Weight loss was achieved within six months and blood pressure and cholesterol did improve.
-However, after 12 months most of the weight was put back on.
+Weight loss was achieved within six months, and blood pressure and cholesterol did improve.
+However, after 12 months, most of the weight was put back on.

 And, there were also no significant differences in health benefits between all the different diets.